dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     + "json": The value of the body string is a JSON object.

-    + "none": The payload of the file is JSON string safe and can be included without modification as the string value to the pody parameter.
+    + "none": The payload of the file is a valid JSON string and can be included without modification as the string value to the body parameter.

 ## Externally Referenced Files